IgniteUI/indigo-design-docfx/en/components/bullet-graph.md

 ## Title and Subtitle

 The Bullet Graph has a Title and Subtitle whose text can be changed.
-They can also be hidden if they are not needed by setting them to ~No Symbol.
+They can also be hidden if they are not needed by setting them to No symbol.

 <img class="responsive-img" src="../images/bullet_graph_title.png" srcset="../images/bullet_graph_title@2x.png 2x" />